man9ourah/vterm/README.md

 - **Highly customizable:** an easy to write configuration file with various options with sane defaults.
 - **Advanced Tabs support:**
-    - Smart tabs shortcuts like alternate tab, numbered tabs.
+    - Smart tabs shortcuts e.g. alternate tab, numbered tabs.
     - Configurable tab showing policy.
     - Configurable new tab placement.
     - Configurable new tab directory.
 - **Style theming:** use CSS to style your tab bar and search prompts or leave it to system defaults. **TODO add links to examples here**
 - **VIM-like keyboard shortcuts:** yiw, yy, w, $, visual line and block modes and all the other good stuff, see full list below **TODO Add link here**.
 - **Prompt up/down:** ever got lost in a long command output trying to read the